Getting started

 Can I text instead of talking?

-Yes, the "Chat" tab is a shared chat visible to everyone in the room.
+Yes, the "Chat" tab is a shared chat visible to everyone in the room, supporting emoji and almost any character.
 Messages disappear once everyone leaves the room.

 Walkie-Talkie room settings